arnoldt100/anansi/documentation/source/Classes/NullSimulation.cpp.rst

 Accessors
 ^^^^^^^^^

-    .. function:: void NullSimulationState::_initializeSimulationEnvironment(Simulation * const aSimulation) const
+    .. function:: void NullSimulation::_initializeSimulationEnvironment(Simulation * const a_simulation) const

         Implements the non-virtual interface private virtual
         for intializing the simulation environment.

-        This function should be overriden for by all valid NullSimulationState states.
+        This function should be overriden for by all valid NullSimulation states.

-        :param Simulation* const aSimulation: A pointer to a simulation object.
+        :param a_simulation: A pointer to a simulation object.
                                               This simulation object is to have its simulation environment initialized.

         :rtype: void

-    .. function:: void NullSimulationState::_processCommandLine(Simulation * const aSimulation) const
+    .. function:: void NullSimulation::_processCommandLine(Simulation * const a_simulation) const

         Implements the non-virtual interface private virtual
         for processing the command line arguments.

-        :param Simulation* const aSimulation: A pointer to a simulation object.
+        :param a_simulation: A pointer to a simulation object.

         :rtype: void

-    .. function:: void NullSimulationState::_initializeInitialConditions(Simulation* const aSimulation) const
+    .. function:: void NullSimulation::_initializeInitialConditions(Simulation* const a_simulation) const

         Implements the non-virtual interface private virtual
         for initializing the initial conditions.

-        :param Simulation* const aSimulation: A pointer to a simulation object.
+        :param a_simulation: A pointer to a simulation object.

         :rtype: void

-    .. function:: void NullSimulationState::_performSimulation(Simulation* const aSimulation) const
+    .. function:: void NullSimulation::_performSimulation(Simulation* const a_simulation) const

         Implements the non-virtual interface private virtual extension for performing the simulation.

-        :param Simulation* const aSimulation: A pointer to a simulation object.
+        :param a_simulation: A pointer to a simulation object.

         :rtype: void

-    .. function:: void NullSimulationState::_terminateSimulationEnvironment(Simulation* const aSimulation) const
+    .. function:: void NullSimulation::_terminateSimulationEnvironment(Simulation* const a_simulation) const

         Implements the Non-Virtual Interface private virtual extension point for terminating the simulation environment.

-        :param Simulation* const aSimulation: A pointer to a simulation object.
+        :param a_simulation: A pointer to a simulation object.

         :rtype: void